Situation Room briefing on Iran crisis concludes, as McConnell says 'measured' response is coming

 Also Thursday afternoon, Democrat presidential candidate Kirsten Gillibrand demanded that Trump abstain from sending American troops into a conflict with Iran without congressional approval.

-In recent weeks, the U.S. has sped an aircraft carrier to the Mideast and approved sending a,000 additional troops "to address air, naval, and ground-based threats" in the region.
+In recent weeks, the U.S. has sped an aircraft carrier to the Mideast and approved sending 1,000 additional troops "to address air, naval, and ground-based threats" in the region.
 Mysterious attacks have targeted oil tankers as Iranian-allied Houthi rebels launched bomb-laden drones into Saudi Arabia.

 The New York senator outlined her position in a sharply worded letter to the White House on Thursday.